 School of Education and Human Development

-CU Denver’s Master of Arts in Literacy Education with a concentration in reading and writing plus Reading Teacher (K12) endorsement prepares educators to work with diverse, K12 student populations as they develop reading, writing and oral language skills.
+CU Denver’s online Master of Arts in Literacy Education with a concentration in reading and writing plus Reading Teacher (K12) endorsement prepares educators to work with diverse, K12 student populations as they develop reading, writing and oral language skills.
 This concentration and endorsement will enhance your literacy instruction skills and credentials and provide you with the advanced knowledge and training to build on students’ languages, abilities, cultures and real-world experiences.

 As part of this program, you will learn to fully engage students in your classroom by exploring:

 Our goal is to help you have a transformative impact on student learning, creativity and achievement, while also supporting you as a leader and innovator in your school and professional networks.

 Recommendations for endorsements are made by the Literacy Education program, but the endorsement is granted by the State of Colorado.
 Individual state requirements vary and may include teaching experience in addition to a valid teaching credential.
 Students should consult with the Colorado Department of Education or another state in which they wish to be endorsed for the most updated endorsement requirements.
 Please note that the Colorado Department of Education also requires two years of post-license teaching experience to apply for the Reading Teacher endorsement.